 Qualified Environmental Professionals

-A Qualified Environmental Professional (QEP) is an applied scientist or technologist who is registered and in good standing with an appropriate B.C. professional organization constituted under an Act.
-The QEP must be acting under that association’s code of ethics, and subject to the organization's disciplinary action.
-A qualified environmental professional could be a registered professional Biologist, Agrologist, Forester, Geoscientist, Engineer, or Technologist.
+A Qualified Environmental Professional (QEP) refers to an applied scientist or technologist, including a registered professional Biologist, Agrologist, Forester, Geoscientist, Engineer, or Technologist, who must provide services within their registered area of expertise.
+The QEP must be registered and in good standing with an appropriate B.C. professional organization constituted under an Act.
+The QEP must also adhere to their association’s code of ethics, and is subject to their organization’s disciplinary action.

 PLG’s QEP staff are dedicated to help clients finish their jobs efficiently while being in compliance with all the mandated requirements.